 Through the National Curriculum for PE, children are taught the skills and knowledge to participate in individual sporting and healthy lifestyles as well as participate in competitive sporting events.

 Homework at Upper Arley focuses on practising key skills with adults at home.
 This takes the form of reading, spellings, times tables and maths facts as outlined by the teachers.
+Additional half termly Home Learning activities linked to topics being taught are promoted but are optional to complete.

 We follow the guidance from the PSHE Association when planning our PSHE curriculum.